98jfiore/2dGame/README.md

 `make`

 You should now have a `gf2d` binary within the root of your git repository.
 Executing this will start your game.

+# Knockback Game

+The main game on this repo is the knockback game, it can be found on the branch `knockback_game`.
+Specificaitons for the game can also be found there.